Background Image

 Types of Substance Use Treatment That Medicaid Covers

-With most Medicaid plans covering at least some of the costs of rehab treatment for drug and alcohol addiction, the types of treatment and the rehab process can vary in intensity and frequency.
-Types of treatment may include:7, 8
+Most Medicaid plans cover at least some of the costs of drug and alcohol rehab, but the types of treatment and level of care can vary based on individual needs.
+Common treatment options include:7,8

-• Inpatient/residential treatment centers: Inpatient treatment involves living onsite at the facility.
-Most inpatient programs last anywhere from 15–90 days, depending on the program you’re in and your individual needs.
-Medicaid may cover residential treatment depending on the length of the treatment program.
+• Inpatient/residential treatment centers: Inpatient rehab requires living onsite at a treatment facility, typically for 15–90 days, depending on the program and individual needs.
+Medicaid may cover residential treatment, depending on the length and structure of the program.

-• Partial hospitalization programs (PHPs): PHPs allow you to live at home while attending treatment during the day.
+• Partial hospitalization programs (PHPs): PHPs offer structured daytime treatment while allowing you to live at home.

 Many people wonder if inpatient rehab vs. outpatient rehab or another type of treatment is best for them.
 When you decide to get treatment for drug or alcohol addiction, you can work with your healthcare provider to determine the right continuum of care based on your needs and preferences.